KhushiGusain/route53-clone/README.md

 | **Frontend** | https://route53-clone-phi.vercel.app/login |
 | **Swagger API Docs** | https://route53-backend-gq8z.onrender.com/docs |

-**Note:** **The initial load may take a few minutes because of the hosting setup.
+**Note:** **The first login may take a few minutes because of the hosting setup.
 If the issue persists, refresh the page and try again.**

 ---